A Creativity Hack: Solve Your Problem, But for Someone Else

 Having trouble thinking of that new great idea?
 Or, solving a problem in a new way?

 It's time to get creative (which, by the way, just happens to be the most important skill in the world).
-And we have a simple hack from former leader of Johnson & Johnson’s Marketing Mastery Program, Drew Boyd, that'll help.
+And we have a hack from former leader of Johnson & Johnson’s Marketing Mastery Program, Drew Boyd, that'll help.

-“There's a simple and clever trick that you can do that will increase the quality of the ideas,” Boyd said in his LinkedIn Learning course, Managing Team Creativity.
+“There's a simple and clever trick that you can do that will increase the quality of your ideas,” Boyd said in his LinkedIn Learning course, Managing Team Creativity.
 “Instead of imagining solving your problem, try to imagine solving that same problem, but for someone else.”

 Sounds simple.
 But research shows it's highly effective.